 However, whenever this segment has faced any kind of financial crunch or lack of access to credit, there are some institutions who have come forward and provided their support.
 Here we will discuss in detail about these banks/institutions which provide financial schemes for small businesses:

 YES Bank is amongst the top-five private sector banks in India and is primarily known as the corporate bank in its segment.
 YES Bank provides loans to small businesses in terms of various products like:

-- YES Samriddhi – A loan is provided up to ₹ 4 Cr as a credit line in terms of a cash credit facility, overdraft, a term loan or a working capital demand loan.
-The loan is offered in both fund-based and non-fund based credit, as it can also be used as buyer’s credit or in the form of letter of credit.
+- YES Samriddhi – A loan is provided up to ₹ 4 Cr as a credit line in terms of a cash credit facility, overdraft, a term loan or a working capital loan.
+The loan is offered in both fund-based and non-fund based credit, as it can also be used as a buyer’s credit or in the form of a letter of credit.

 - YES Suyog – This scheme is offered on a scorecard-based appraisal model wherein as the score improves with time, the quantum of loan amount increases.
-A maximum loan amount of ₹ 2 Cr is offered in the form of fund-based and non-fund bases credit line.
+A maximum loan amount of ₹ 2 Cr is offered in the form of a fund-based and non-fund bases credit line.

 - Smart Overdraft & Cash-backed lending Program – The Smart overdraft facility is available for both business owners as well as self-employed professionals like Doctors, Chartered Accountants and others.
 The min loan amount is ₹ 20 Lakh and a max of ₹ 1 Cr.
 The cash-backed lending program is a non-fund based credit arrangement where a borrower can avail a credit limit for 180 days to 3 years at max.

 India’s largest private sector lender offers business loans to its customers under three generalised segment and the rate of interest charged for the same are considered to be low.
 The segments are as following: